UIUC-iSchool-DataViz/is445_bcubcg_fall2022/week09/lecture10_part1.md

 ## Final Project: Part 3 (cont)

-You may submit one or more of the following items: Idyll webpage repository, narrative Jupyter notebook.
+You will submit a link to a github pages site or other webpage constructed in Javascript+HTML that you/your group has constructed.

-This component will include a "for others" visualization that is deeply narrative with appropriate interactive (or static) content and, ideally, sharable on a website.
+This component will include a "for others" visualization that is deeply narrative with appropriate interactive (or static) content which is sharable on a website.

 Some possible ways to approach this:

- * Infographic
- * Idyll
+ * Jekyll+Altair (see template)
- * Jupyter notebook (hosted on mybinder or Starboard)
- * Raw HTML
+ * Raw HTML + Javascript
+ * We will *not* be accepting jupyter notebooks/mybinder links this semester